eclipxe13/generic-collections/README.md

 This class will be compatible according to [PHP Supported versions](http://php.net/supported-versions.php), Security Support.
 This means that it will offer compatibility with PHP 5.6+ until 2018-12-31.

-The support for cersion 5.5+ is not included since this PHP version will end 2016-06-10 and that is lower than the release of first version of this library.
+The support for version 5.5+ is not included since this PHP version will end 2016-06-10 and that is lower than the release of first version of this library.

 Not taking particular efforts to make this library compatible with hhvm, hhvm have Generics support included